-190. SPECIAL TOPICS: FIRST YEAR SEMINAR2-4

-This course is designed to facilitate the introduction of students to the unique Centenary experience.
+190. SPECIAL TOPICS: FIRST YEAR SEMINAR2-4 This course is designed to facilitate the introduction of students to the unique Centenary experience.
 Topics may vary from year to year.
-Course but not individual topics, may be repeated for credit.
+Course, but not individual topics, may be repeated for credit.
 (Foundation and/or Challenge credit available as approved.
 No more than 4 hours may be used to fulfill Foundation or Challenge requirement.)
 On demand.
 191,192.
-TOPICS IN LIVING AND LEARNING

-292. INTERCULTURAL STUDIES
+TOPICS IN LIVING AND LEARNING Seminars and experiential learning associated with Centenary Living and Learning Communities.
+No more than 8 hours may be used toward degree requirements.
+199. GREAT EVENTS IN STEM: SCIENCE AND MATHEMATICS IN PARIS2,4 A study of landmark achievements in science, mathematics, and engineering by practitioners who lived and worked in Paris.
+Various venues (churches, parks, museums, cemeteries, etc.,) that recall or demonstrate the development of ideas and achievements of great men and women of science will be used as starting to points to talk about their work and its role in the history of scientific thought.
+292. INTERCULTURAL STUDIES4 Corequisite: CU 351.
+An introduction to another culture through an immersive educational experience.
+Course, but not individual topics, may be repeated for credit.
+This course satisfies the Culture component of Trek.
 295,296.
-SPECIAL TOPICS4

-A detailed study of an interdisciplinary topic at the sophomore level not normally offered in the regular curriculum.
+SPECIAL TOPICS A detailed study of an interdisciplinary topic at the sophomore level not normally offered in the regular curriculum.
 This course may be repeated for credit for different topics.

-300. STUDY ABROAD (CREDIT EVALUATED)
+300. STUDY ABROAD (CREDIT EVALUATED) Centenary-approved enrollment in courses pursued abroad that fall outside disciplinary designators.
+Credit will be assigned on an individual basis to the appropriate department based on an evaluation of the student's completed course work.
 395,396.
-SPECIAL TOPICS4

-A detailed study of an interdisciplinary topic not normally offered in the regular curriculum at the junior or senior level.
+SPECIAL TOPICS A detailed study of an interdisciplinary topic not normally offered in the regular curriculum at the junior or senior level.
 This course may be repeated for credit for different topics.
 491-494.
-INDEPENDENT STUDY

-An interdisciplinary project taken as an independent study and supervised by a sponsoring faculty member that explores a topic from multiple perspectives or that integrates the various aspects of an individualized major.
+INDEPENDENT STUDY An interdisciplinary project taken as an independent study and supervised by a sponsoring faculty member that explores a topic from multiple perspectives or that integrates the various aspects of an individualized major.